Social Security for Business Owners

-Posted Jun 26, 2020
+Posted June 26, 2020

 “Some factors considered by the courts in determining reasonable compensation:

 So, you can see there are diminishing returns in your Social Security check as your salary increases.
-You get the most bang for your buck if you only pay yourself $11,520, but unfortunately that likely would not fall into the “reasonable salary” category.
+You get the most bang for your buck if you only pay yourself $11,520, but unfortunately, that likely would not fall into the “reasonable salary” category.
 However, capping your salary at that second bend point of $69,420 could be considered a reasonable salary.
 Depending on what you do and where you live, this might be a much more appropriate cap on your own salary and allows you still replace 32% of your income for Social Security purposes.
-Then you can take the rest of your income via an owner distribution so that you avoid paying 15.3% in FICA taxes and only getting 15% of your earning replaced by Social Security.
+Then you can take the rest of your income via an owner distribution so that you avoid paying 15.3% in FICA taxes and only getting 15% of your earnings replaced by Social Security.

 You can certainly pay yourself less than that second bend point, especially if your business is not super profitable, but paying yourself above that second bend point has diminishing returns.
-I will caveat that you should absolutely speak with your own CPA and advisor to determine what you think would be defensible as a “reasonable” salary if the IRS came knocking.
+I would caveat that you should absolutely speak with your own CPA and advisor to determine what you think would be defensible as a “reasonable” salary if the IRS came knocking.

-Thayer Financial, L.L.C. (“Thayer Financial”) is a registered investment adviser offering advisory services in the State of North Carolina and in other jurisdictions where exempted.
-All written content on this site is for information purposes only and should not be construed as advice.
+All written content on this site is for information purposes only.
 Opinions expressed herein are solely those of Thayer Financial, L.L.C., unless otherwise specifically cited.
 Material presented is believed to be from reliable sources and no representations are made by our firm as to other parties’ informational accuracy or completeness.
-All information or ideas provided should be discussed in detail with an advisor, accountant, or legal counsel prior to implementation.
-This website may provide links to others for the convenience of our users.
-Our firm has no control over the accuracy or content of these other websites.
+All information or ideas provided should be discussed in detail with an advisor, accountant or legal counsel prior to implementation.